iamsamucoding/front-end-training/README.md

 The codes are in Portuguese PT-BR (variable and function names, etc) since the original training is in PT-BR.
 They are over-commented since I intend to use them as references guides when needed.

-All projects were developed in WebStrom IDE.
+All projects were developed in WebStorm IDE.